* U.S. LNG could work for Western Europe, not Central Europe

 "This crisis also points to the fact that the United States should help Eastern Europe find alternative sources of natural gas," Ryan said in a release.

-Countries such as Germany and Austria might benefit from diversifying to U.S. LNG shipments as stop-gap measures in times of crisis or supply dislocation.
+Countries such as Germany and Austria might benefit from using U.S. LNG shipments as stop-gap measures in times of crisis or supply dislocation.

 But others in central and southern Europe, such as Bulgaria, Hungary and Greece, may remain mostly dependent on Russia, an expert said.